 Well, HK is definitely one of the places that impressed me the most in my life.
 Actually, I didn't know so much about that city before.
+Plus, I had the chance to arrive a sunny day and I even able to contemplate the HK island from the sky.
+Great opportunity.

 Big bouddha